TravelSizedLions/kleptool-package-manager/README.md

-# GUDR: Git-derived Unified Dependency Resolution
+# GUDR: Git-Derived Unified Dependency Resolution

 ## Abstract

-In this document, we'll rigorously explore the theoretical and technical challenges of implementing a language- and versioning-agnostic dependency resolver.
+In this document, we'll rigorously explore the practical and theoretical challenges of implementing a language- and versioning-agnostic dependency resolver.
 We will discuss and analyze the development environments of a diverse set of languages and their large-scale and niche applications in order to understand their shared dependency resolution needs.
 After, we will devise a method for tackling this notoriously difficult problem using a novel formulation for translating dependency manifests into a unified representation, then proposing a resolution method by constructing an A* heuristic for dependability optimization.
 Due to the specific quirks of current solutions for dependency resolution and requirements for A* to reach optimal solutions, A* has a distinct theoretical advantage over SMT-based approaches, which we'll discuss.
 In short, this discourse will show that a purpose-built adaptation of A* leveraging a fully-connected feedforward network to fine-tune a traditional heuristic can be guaranteed to maintain monotonicity, and does not require maintaining admissibility in order to achieve similar results to SMT.

 For those unfamiliar with this problem space and the background required to understand this methodology, I'll begin by reviewing well known development ecosystems and their similarities, differences, and challenges, then summarize the general principles, purposes, and requirements of A*, Neural Models, Unsupervised Learning, Abstract Syntax Trees and AST comparison algorithms, and SMT solvers, followed by a discussion of their synergies.
 Then, after establishing a common language and knowledge bases, we'll formalize the approach to unifying the dependency resolution process and end goals.
 After, we'll go on to discuss practical requirements for such a tool and hypothetical limitations, including: